ekmixon/orca-securechange/README.md

 * Update local address of SecureChange in the custom.conf file under /usr/local/orca/conf.

 ### Preparing the Firewall Policies
-* The SecureChange workflow which is triggered from Orca is based on "Modify Group"
+* The SecureChange workflow triggered from Orca is based on "Modify Group"
 * It will look for certain group names accross the monitored firewalls and update them according to the egress end-points in Orca
 * You need to create these group manually on the relevant firewalls
 * Use the following naming convention:
 * You also need to create rules on the firewalls that use these groups as destinations (the source should be the Kubernetes cluster IPs or subnet)
-* For the rule services, you can use "Any" and, optionally, apply Tufin's Automatic Policy Generator (APG) to replace them by specific service later
+* For the rule services, you can use "Any" and optionally apply Tufin's Automatic Policy Generator (APG) to replace them by specific service later

 ## License